The bar where Ann Woodward was murdered

 Image source: The Daily Herald

-The police believe that Woodward was killed by someone who remained in the tavern after closing time.
+The police believed that Woodward was killed by someone who remained in the tavern after closing time.

 Her husband discovered her partially clad body at around 6.45 a.m.